sanko/Fiction/README.md

 [http://www.angelcode.com/dev/callconv/callconv.html](http://www.angelcode.com/dev/callconv/callconv.html), [https://en.wikipedia.org/wiki/Calling\_convention](https://en.wikipedia.org/wiki/Calling_convention), and your
 local university's Comp Sci department for a deeper explanation.

-After than, feel free to use or misuse any of the current options:
+After having done that, feel free to use or misuse any of the current options:

 - `This`